rust-lang/rust-forge/conventions.md

 Rust provides two basic strategies for dealing with errors:

-* *Task failure*, which unwinds to at least the task boundary, and by default propagates to other tasks through poisoned channels and mutexes.
-Task failure works well for coarse-grained error handling.
+* *Panicking*, which unwinds to at least the task boundary, and by default propagates to other tasks through poisoned channels and mutexes.
+Panicking works well for coarse-grained error handling.

 * *The Result type*, which allows functions to signal error conditions through